alt3/sequelize-to-json-schemas/README.md

   - [ ] `CODECLIMATE_REPO_TOKEN`: CodeClimate project's token, used for code coverage reporting to CodeClimate.
 6. (Optional) Enable [GreenKeeper](http://greenkeeper.io/): `greenkeeper enable`.
 7. (Optional) Add [plugin-add-module-exports Babel plugin](https://www.npmjs.com/package/babel-plugin-add-module-exports) to avoid users of your packages having to use `.default` in ES5 style (see install documentation below).
+8. Cleanup `README.md` by removing all documentation related to the skeleton.

 ## Usage